-In 2017 it is almost impossible for marketers to get by without using user-generated content (UGC).
+In 2017 it is almost impossible for marketers to get by without using User Generated Content (UGC).
 Just a few years ago, it was unthinkable that UGC could ever be more important than owned content.
-Today it builds the core of most social media strategies and has had a massive impact on digital marketing.
+Third-party content means both stock photos and UGC, you learn why you should rather not use stock photography for your marketing in our blogpost about the topic.
+Today UGC builds the core of most social media strategies and has had a massive impact on digital marketing.
 Brands and retailers are well aware that this form of word-to-mouth marketing is on the rise; especially the Millennials trust UGC over BGC.
 64% said that they consult peer recommendations before making purchase decisions.

 In times where most purchase decisions are made online and the motto “content is king” there is a need to adjust strategies.
 However, even though traditional marketing forms are not as effective anymore, the overall goal remains the same, and this is, increase sales.

 But how do you measure the success of UGC in a social media campaign?